 The affair reportedly continued, and in the summer of 1994 Charles’s interview with Jonathan Dimbleby was televised “in which he admitted infidelity and revealed both a lack of sympathy for Diana… and a worrying distance from his family,” writes Sarah Gristwood in this article for HistoryExtra.

 The following year, in January 1995, Camilla and Andrew announced their divorce.
 “Throughout our marriage we have always tended to follow rather different interests, but in recent years we have led completely separate lives,” the couple said in a statement.
 A few months later, in November 1995, Princess Diana gave her famous Panorama interview with Martin Bashir in which she told viewers “there were three of us in this marriage – so it was a bit crowded”.
+[In 2021, an independent inquiry found that Martin Bashir used deception to secure the interview.]

 Within weeks of the interview, the Queen suggested the couple should divorce – and quickly.
 Charles’s marriage to Diana was dissolved in August 1996, after four years of separation.
 On 31 August 1997, Diana was killed in a car accident in Paris.